Gemcitabine and cisplatin chemotherapy

 Cisplatin can affect how your kidneys work.
 You will have blood tests before and during treatment to check this.
 You’ll have extra fluids through a drip before and after chemotherapy.
 This is to protect your kidneys.

-Your nurse will ask you to drink plenty of fluid.
+Your nurse will ask you to drink plenty of fluids.
 Tell them if there are any changes in how much urine you are producing.

 Loss of appetite